Staatliche Antikensammlungen: Antique pottery and Terracotta

 The internationally renowned collection of antique pottery is outstanding, comparable only with the collections of the Louvre and the British Museum.
-On display is already Cycladic art.
-The Mycenaean pottery is represented as well as the pottery from the geometric, the archaic, the classical and the Hellenistic period in Greece.
+It includes ancient Cycladic art.
+The Mycenaean pottery is represented, as well as pottery from the geometric, the archaic, the classical and the Hellenistic periods in Greece.

 The museum exhibits artworks of the most famous Greek potters and painters like the Amasis Painter, Exekias, Archikles, Glaukytes, the Penthesilea Painter, the Andokides Painter, Oltos, Kleophon, Phintias, Euphronios, Euthymides, Epiktetos, the Pan Painter, the Berlin Painter, Hieron, Makron, Douris, the Brygos Painter, the Acheloos Painter and Lydos.